Why German CEOs Are Betting on India: The India-EU FTA Opportunity

 Outlook: Converging bilateral momentum and regional integration

-With the next India-Germany Inter-Governmental Consultations scheduled for later in 2026, bilateral initiatives and the prospective India-EU FTA are converging into a coherent market-opening strategy.
+With the next India-Germany Inter-Governmental Consultations scheduled for later in 2026, bilateral initiatives and the India-EU FTA are converging into a coherent market-opening strategy.
 For businesses, this alignment presents sustained opportunities across manufacturing, technology, renewable energy, infrastructure, defense production, and skills, positioning India-Germany cooperation as a central driver of India’s broader economic engagement with Europe.

 Strengthening India-Germany trade and investment requires more than policy direction; it calls for actionable, on-the-ground support.
 With deep local insight and cross-border experience, our team supports Indian and German stakeholders in expanding market presence and executing growth strategies across Asia’s leading economies.
 To schedule a consultation, please click here.